codemonkey-science/iac-lab-idp/README.md

 ansible-playbook -i inventory site.yml --extra-vars "system_update=true"
 ```

-This command will execute the playbook, applying the `common` role to the target hosts, and enable system updates.
+This command will execute the playbook, applying the `idp` role to the target hosts, and enable system updates.

-Infrastructure as Code (IaC) repository to apply the `common` Ansible role to the lab.

 ### Nuances for Different Operating Systems